nibek1000/Notification-system/README.md

 # Notification system
-Simple system to notify everyone in the company about new notifications.
-Because informations like this may be very private and needed to be secure if session is locked the password is needed.
-If employe will not lock the system, after 30 minutes it will lock itself.
+A simple system to notify everyone in the company about new notifications.
+Because information like this may be very private and needed to be secure if session is locked the password is needed.
+If employees will not lock the system, after 30 minutes it will lock itself.
 Admin can change master password if needed as well as add new notifications.

 ## This one important